RaggaMufia/LambdaGenerator/README.md

 > Prolog: Open the 'll1.pl' file and run the clause "run".

 # Comments
-* The prolog's generated output file has huge size (Above 16 GB) for this reason your example result has only first 10000 rows.
+The prolog's generated output file for words with size of 7 or more has huge size (Above 16 GB).
+Therefore, our example result has only the first 10000 rows.